Ronald Hudson - Fotolia

 Making a business case for unified communications isn't the same as deciding on a PBX.
 ROI, for example, isn't as important.
 But training is.
 Here is what you should focus on.

-Building a business case for unified communications, or UC, may seem simple at first glance, but it's a long way from buying legacy technologies, like PBX or video conferencing.
-For one thing, UC is more software than hardware; in addition, there is a strong shift underway from premises-based UC to cloud-based.
+Building a business case for unified communications, or UC, may seem simple, but it's a long way from buying legacy technologies like PBX or video conferencing.
+For one thing, UC is more software than hardware; in addition, there has been a strong shift from premises-based UC to cloud-based delivery.
 More importantly, UC is an integrated approach that affects everyone in the organization, and that's quite different from buying point products, like phone systems.

 Here are five important points to keep in mind when considering UC, from vendor evaluation to operational deployment.